Hiking Distance: 38km

 Elevation change: ➚ 250m gain ➘ 1050m loss

 The final day, your campsite is only a 50 min hike from the viewpoint at Sanjogatake so it's a good spot for breakfast or for watching the sunrise.
 After Sanjo you will hike toward Inamuragatake, affectionately known as the ladies Sanjogatake.
-Inamura (an extra 200m and 2km) is an optional hike along your journey home as you will first reach an intersection at the Inamura mountain hut, so here you can decide to hike to the peak or continue down the mountain.
+Inamura is an optional extra along your journey home, first you'll reach an intersection at the Inamura mountain hut, here you can decide to hike to the peak or continue down the mountain.
+If you check out Inamura, it will add an extra 250m elevation and 2km return distance.
 The trail is an easy descent from here, and Dorogawa is a great town to explore before the bus home, you can go swimming in the river, bathing in the onsen, or have lunch at one of the many nice restaurants.

 Days 2 and 3 for female hikers

 Mt.
 Misen to Daifugen & Mt.
 Wasamata Lodge

 Time: 9 hrs

 Elevation change: ➚ 650m gain ➘ 1400m loss

 After studying the map we have decided the best option for avoiding Sanjogatake is to head for the Mt.
 Wasamata Lodge after reaching Daifugen.
 It's a great place to spend the night, fully equipped with water and snacks, and you might be able to have dinner there too.
 There is a bus stop only 1 hours walk from the lodge that will take you to Yamato-Kamiichi station where you can catch your train home, you can use Google maps for the bus times.
 I've created another GPX of the hiking route that you can view here, you can compare it with the photo of the official map.
 I've never been to this hut, so please share any extra information and photos if you go :)